The best Black Friday iPhone deals for 2019 in the US

-The big deals day - Black Friday 2019 - is almost upon us (November 29, to be exact), and it's a fantastic opportunity to find discounts on TVs, appliances, smart home devices - and, most importantly, a new iPhone.
+The big deals day - Black Friday 2019 - is nearly here (November 29, to be exact), and it's an excellent opportunity to find discounts on TVs, appliances, smart home devices, and, most importantly, a new iPhone.

-To help you sift through all the offers, we've put together this guide to bring you all the best Black Friday iPhone deals in one place.
-We'll also tell you anything else you need to know, like what range of prices to expect, which models will be discounted, and all the retailers expected to participate in the November sale event.
+To help you sift through and weigh all the offers, we've put together this guide so you can find all the best Black Friday iPhone deals in one place.
+We'll also tell you everything else you need to know, such as what prices you can expect, which models will be discounted, and all the retailers slated to participate in the November sale event.

-Our team is continuously monitoring the price of the iPhone with our deal pages on models like the iPhone 11 line, the iPhone XR, the iPhone XS, and the iPhone 8.
-We'll be checking retailers like Walmart and Amazon for unlocked iPhone discounts as well as all the major carriers so you can find the best deal or plan that's right for you.

 Thanks to the recent release of the iPhone 11 and iPhone 11 Pro, it's been easier to find discounts on older model iPhones like the XR, XS and iPhone 8.
 This means we could see record low discounts on older generation iPhones during Black Friday and Cyber Monday.